-“A good lawyer can definitely beat a fraud charge, but this obviously revolves around the circumstances of your case.
-The best thing you can do is read this guide to fraud charges, which will answer all of your questions.”
+“A good lawyer can definitely beat a fraud charge in NJ, but this obviously revolves around the circumstances of your case.
+The best thing you can do is read this guide to New Jersey fraud charges, which will answer all of your questions.”

 If you’ve been arrested in NJ for a Fraud charge, you could be facing jail-time, a criminal record, and intense fines.
 That said, fraud isn’t an easy charge to prove against you, and an aggressive criminal defense attorney can drastically improve your chances of winning your case.

 The Tormey Firm is a composed of a team of criminal defense attorneys and current NJ prosecutors, fighting on your behalf.
+We represent clients facing state and federal charges for fraud, identity theft, fraudulent use of a credit card, and other white collars crimes throughout New Jersey.
 Please feel free to call us for a free consultation about your case, and read this page for more information about your charge.
 You can also check out our Top 5 Ways To Beat A Criminal Charge for more information about how we can challenge any criminal case in New Jersey.

 In a world where people are constantly trying to make a profit, there will always exist Fraud.
 For the most part, fraud is dishonesty for the sake of gaining some type of advantage.
 That said, not all dishonesty is fraud, so the definition of the word becomes considerably more complicated.